visionlabatuillinois/CASPER-1.0_NSF-award-number-BCS1921735/README.md

 The model was subsequently developed and written by Rachel F Heaton.
 # If this work is used in scientific research, please cite:
 Heaton, R., Hummel, J., Lleras, A., & Buetti, S. (2020).
 A computational account of serial and parallel processing in visual search.
-Journal of Vision, 20(11), 844-844. and the persistent DOI in the README.md file in this repository.
+Journal of Vision, 20(11), 844-844.

+as well as the persistent DOI in the README.md file in this repository.

 # To run this code:
 Use your Python 3 interpreter to run MainInterface.py in the directory where you have downloaded the code and follow the prompts.